How to Help

 - Contribute sanity and performance tests : The system’s test infrastructure is set up to test and run standard benchmarks and sanity tests in a uniform framework.
 This functionality helps foster reproducible performance results, and exercises the system nightly to shake out bugs.
 If you’re adding new code to the system, please consider contributing tests for it.

 - Contribute unit tests : Support for unit tests was added to the Jikes RVM by João Reys Santos for Google Summer of Code 2012.
 There are a few unit tests but not very many.
+Some tests are also incomplete.
 In the long term, we should have a unit test for almost every class.

 - Contribute missing sections or clarifications to the User Guide : If you run across some problem or area that is not well-documented in the User Guide, please write a short section for inclusion.
 Also, please help us improve the installation section to cover any installation problems you run into that are not documented.
 If you are interested in contributing to the User Guide, or to other pieces of online documentation maintained in our GitHub repository, please send us patches on the core mailing list or open a pull request on GitHub.